evmts/tevm-monorepo/docs/guides/webpack.md

 Webpack configuration can be done by adding the webpack plugin to webpack config

 ::: info You will learn
-How to configure NEXT.js to bundle solidity files with EVMts
+How to configure NEXT.js to bundle solidity files with Evmts
 :::

 ## 1. Install webpack plugin